tiehuis/diohpantine/README.md

-# diophantine
+# Diophantine

-Provides methods for solving quadratic and linear diophatnine equations.
+Provides methods for solving quadratic and linear diophantine equations.

 Diophantine equations are of equations of the form: